Music Publishers Association (UK): Tony Pool Award

 Created in 2018, The Tony Pool Award Award recognises and celebrates the achievements of those who have shown an outstanding contribution to the administrative areas of the music publishing industry.

-The Tony Pool Award was created to recognise and applaud all those individuals that work in the “back office” areas of royalties, copyright, business affairs, finance, HR and IT for music publishers.
+The Tony Pool Award was created to recognise and applaud all those individuals that work in the "back office" areas of royalties, copyright, business affairs, finance, HR and IT for music publishers.
 While not in the spotlight, music publishing depends on this backbone to deliver its £505 million contribution to the UK economy.

 The award is in memory of the late Tony Pool who died in 2016.
 Tony spent most of his working life with Boosey & Hawkes, eventually becoming Head of Business Affairs.
 He was a firm advocate of copyright reform and made a significant contribution to political discussions in the UK and in Europe.
 He also paved the way for the creation of British Music Rights.

-The MPA Richard Toeman Scholarship
+MPA Richard Toeman Scholarship

-Founded in 2006, The MPA Richard Toeman Scholarship is designed to:
+Founded in 2006, the MPA Richard Toeman Scholarship is designed to: